Keep Up With McLean!

 Receive the latest news in your inbox each month.

-In 2013, McLean launched the Division of Women’s Mental Health (DWMH) under the leadership of Chief Academic Officer Shelly F. Greenfield, MD, MPH, whose vision is to enhance opportunities for clinical, research and educational collaborations across McLean that will improve the understanding of women’s mental health and provide better care for the disorders that are prevalent in women.
+In 2013, McLean launched the Center of Excellence in Women’s Mental Health (DWMH) under the leadership of Chief Academic Officer Shelly F. Greenfield, MD, MPH, whose vision is to enhance opportunities for clinical, research and educational collaborations across McLean that will improve the understanding of women’s mental health and provide better care for the disorders that are prevalent in women.

 Through treatment, research and education that appreciate the biological, sociocultural and environmental factors that are unique to women, Greenfield and the clinicians within the DWMH are promoting wellness for girls and women throughout the life span.